neo4j-meetups/clojure-hackathon/README.md

 ## Running

+To import the data, run the commands in [data/import/movies.cql] in the Neo4j browser

-To start a web server for the application, run:
+To start the movie application, run:

     lein ring server

-## License

-Copyright © 2014 FIXME